Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 This commotion is to scare away evil spirits as the people continue their journey towards the ocean.

-This ceremony symbolizes dismissal of any evil influences in life.
-Some are set completely ablaze while others are kept too show off in areas of the town.
+This ceremony symbolizes the dismissal of any evil influences in life.
+Some are set completely ablaze, while others are kept to show off in areas of the town.

 Day Three: Nyepi or The Day of Silence

-After an evening filled of song, dance and celebration Nyepi takes place.
+After an evening filled with song, dance, and celebration, Nyepi takes place.

-The Balinese “Day of Silence” is celebrated every Isakawarsa (Saka New Year) according to the Balinese calendar.
+According to the Balinese calendar, the Balinese “Day of Silence” is celebrated every Isakawarsa (Saka New Year).

 This goes along with a myth that after the celebration of the first and second day, the island goes completely dark and quiet to hide from evil spirits.